How to finance your car, truck, or SUV with bad credit or no credit

 While there are buy here pay here dealerships that repossess vehicles if the payment is a minute late – or possibly even have a GPS and a kill-switch installed to keep the car from working if a payment is missed – most dealerships are more lenient.

-Be sure to discuss the policy on missed payments before purchasing a vehicle through a bad credit car dealer.
+Be sure to discuss the policy on missed payments before purchasing your vehicle through a bad credit car dealer.

-Most of these car lots are not as heartless as they are perceived.
+Most of these car lots are not as heartless as they are perceived – they actually WANT you to make your payments.
 However, consistently missing payments almost always leads to the car being repossessed and a huge hit to your credit score at the minimum.

 How much are buy here pay here cars?

-The cost of buy here pay here cars can be somewhat tricky to calculate.
+The cost of pre owned vehicles at this kind of dealer can be somewhat tricky to calculate.
 While the list price is typically similar, if not cheaper, than what can be expected at a traditional auto dealership, the final price after interest is dependent on various factors and can in many cases be more expensive than what one might pay for the same vehicle purchased at a traditional used auto dealership.

-There are various factors that determine the final price of a vehicle, including the buyer’s credit history, down payment amount and length of their contract.
-For someone looking to pay the total amount in cash up-front for the vehicle, buy here pay here is an amazing way to find a great deal.
+There are various factors that determine the final price of a vehicle, including the buyer’s credit history, how much money they’re putting down and the length of their contract.
+For someone looking to pay the total amount in cash up-front for the vehicle, BHPH is an amazing way to find a great deal.

 For long-term contracts, however, it is important to negotiate interest rates and find the best deal possible to avoid paying more than necessary for a car or truck.